Koushik92/MovieDb/README.md

 **[Functional Implementation Details]** -
-- List All Movies .
+- List all Movies .
 - Display Movies by movie name
 - Display Movies by title date
 - Display Movie Details such as Overview ,Title  Rating and book ticket option on click f movie